vic-cheung/cv/index.md

 *UCSF Biodesign Lab*
 <br> Designed and fabricated medical devices for clinical research.
 Details below under "Other Research Projects".

-### Medical School Experiences

-`2016`
-__Medical Student__,
-*Assessing Acceptability of the Aeris Mobile-Enabled Spirometer for Home Management in the Urban Underserved*
-<br> Collaborated with start-up company, [Aluna Inc.](https://alunacare.com/) to evaluate acceptability of a pocket-sized spirometer device and mobile game app with urban underserved asthma patients by trialing device with patients and then surveying patients and parents.

-`2015-2016`
-__Health Coach__,
-*UCSF Surgery Wellness Clinic - Center for Surgery in Older Adults*
-<br> Served as health coach in interdisciplinary team (geriatrician, registered dietician, physical therapist, occupational therapist) in launching a pilot program for individualized [pre-surgery optimization in geriatric patients undergoing elective surgery](https://geriatricsurgery.ucsf.edu/) with the goal of reducing post-operative mortality, morbidity, and extended hospital stay.

 ### Other Research Projects

 `2013-2018`